On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Statement of the main results

 \begin{definition} For a pair of finite groups $(G,N)$ with $G \leq \Hol(N)$, we will say that $(G,N)$ is {\em irreducible} if $N$ has no non-trivial proper $G$-invariant normal subgroup. \end{definition}

-\begin{lemma} Let $(G,N)$ be irreducible, with $G$ acting transitively on $N$.
-Then $N$ is an elementary abelian $p$-group for some prime $p$. \end{lemma} \begin{proof} Since $N$ has no proper $G$-invariant normal subgroup, it has no proper characteristic subgroup.
+\begin{lemma} Let $(G,N)$ be irreducible, with $N$ soluble.
+If $G$ acts transitively on $N$ then $N$ is an elementary abelian $p$-group for some prime $p$. \end{lemma} \begin{proof} Since $N$ has no non-trivial proper $G$-invariant normal subgroup, it has no non-trivial proper characteristic subgroup.
 Thus $N$ is characteristically simple, so $N$ is the direct product of isomorphic simple groups by \cite[3.3.15]{Robinson}.
 Since $N$ is soluble, the conclusion follows. \end{proof}

 Perhaps surprisingly, irreducible solutions of Question \ref{main-qn} do exist.